 MEMBER HIGHLIGHT: STEPHANIE BOCHENEK

 SkillsUSA impacts the lives of individuals at various stages in their lives.
 This month, we are highlighting Ms. Stephanie Bochenek.
-Stephanie is currently employed by Peotone School District 207-U and works as a Junior High Special Education Teacher.
+Stephanie is currently employed by White Oak Elementary School in Morris, IL and works as a Kindergarten Special Education Teacher.
 She received her Bachelor’s degree in Elementary Education from Illinois State University.
 From there, she continued her education at Lewis University, receiving not only her endorsements in English as a second language and learning behavior specialist 1, but also her Master’s degree in Curriculum & Instruction in English as a Second Language.

 Stephanie told us this, about her SkillsUSA Journey:

 “SkillsUSA gave me the confidence to be the best educator possible.
 I was more prepared than my peers going into college because of the classes I took in high school and because of my experiences in SkillsUSA.
 SkillsUSA provided me with experiences I would never get the chance to have if it weren’t for this wonderful organization.
 Learning how to be a leader, writing a resume, practicing public speaking skills, networking with complete strangers, going on mock interviews, meeting with state representatives, experiencing parliamentary procedure in the state capitol building, and competing at the local, state, and national levels in preschool teaching are only some of my many accomplishments in SkillsUSA.